 - Nerve damage from accidents, strokes, diabetes, or brain damage

 - Urinary tract infections

-- Surgery on the urinary tract
+- A cancerous tumor in the urinary tract

 - Medications, such as decongestants

 - Sexually transmitted infections